gnosis/pm-trading-db/README.md

 `sudo docker-compose up`

 You can access it on http://localhost:8000 and the admin is on http://localhost:8000/admin

+You will need to have the following ports open on your machine for this to work:

+- 5432: PostgreSQL
+- 4001: IPFS peering port
+- 5001: IPFS API server
+- 5672: RabbitMQ
+- 8000: NGINX serving a Django administrative app

 ### Populate database
 To populate database and retrieve some information, the easiest is to use [gnosis.js](https://github.com/gnosis/gnosis.js)